 Share Your Secrets to Success with Walking

-Let me know any creative ways you get exercise through walking that make it fun and part of your routine?
-Then further improve your cardiovascular health by making my Black Bean, Rice and Corn Salad recipe.
+Let me know of any creative ways you get exercise through walking that make it fun and part of your routine?
+Then further improve your cardiovascular health by making my Black Bean, Rice, and Corn Salad recipe.